SteveKennyUK/the-anvil-metal-pub/README.md

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>

 ## User Experience (UX)
+---
 This website will follow the principles of User Centred Design (UCD), which will focus on placing users at the centre of the design and development process.

-This site has two pricipal user goals to consider.
+This site has two principal user goals to consider.

 1. **Site Business Owners** - in this case, the pub owners.
 The greatest value to the business will be achieved by aiming the site towards a consumer market.
 This will influence the approach taken, with a greater focus on emotive design with catchy and compelling content.
 Inspirational research has been undertaken by comparing websites of similar existing businesses and assessing what they are doing well but also what could be improved.
 See [Credits](#credits).